Nuitka/Nuitka-Action/README.md

 Configure a runner of the appropriate operating system to build for a given platform.
 You can even do multiple platforms in a single workflow using a matrix strategy, as shown below:

-Here is a workflow from the [jimkring/kasa-cli](https://github.com/jimkring/kasa-cli) project.

 ```yaml
 jobs:
   build: